Merrill Shell Bank Light

 The Merrill Shell Bank Light was a screw-pile lighthouse which once stood on its eponymous shoal in the Mississippi Sound, west of Cat Island and south of Pass Christian, Mississippi.
 It was replaced by a skeleton tower on the same foundation.

 History

-The shoal was first marked by a lightship beginning in 1847, but this was replaced by a screw-pile light in 1860.
+The shoal was first marked by the hull of the former revenue cutter McLane serving as a lightship beginning in 1847, but this was replaced by a screw-pile light in 1860.
 The light was extinguished by the Confederates but was undamaged, and was re-lit in 1863.
 The house was damaged by fire in 1880, and was utterly destroyed in 1883 by another fire; it was rebuilt the same year.
 In 1932 it was automated, and in 1945 the house was removed and replaced by a skeleton tower on the same foundation.
 This tower was damaged by the hurricanes of 2005 and was discontinued in 2007.